vijayrajpanchall/matic-docs/docs/supernets/operate/deploy-cloud.md

 id: supernets-setup-dev-env
 title: Deploy a Polygon Supernet to the Cloud
 sidebar_label: Deploy a test Supernet on the cloud
-description: "An introduction to Polygon Supernets."
+description: "Learn how to deploy a test Supernet instance to the cloud."
 keywords:
   - docs
   - Polygon